Last Updated 15th March 2026

 This tier list will be attempting to rank the strength of each spec when it comes to Mythic+ content.
 Keep in mind this does not factor in player skill and can change quickly with both adjustments to dungeons as well as class tuning, and we will update this list as those things happen.

 On top of this, it’s always important to remember that every single spec in the game is more than capable of accomplishing things like Keystone Master, Keystone Hero, and even the 0.1% title, so don’t feel forced to play a spec you don’t enjoy just because of a tier list.
-Bringing the best player almost always trumps bringing a more “meta” spec as an individual’s skill can close the gap between different specs.
+Bringing the best player almost always trumps bringing a more “meta” spec as an individual’s skill can easily close the gap between any potential numerical difference specs may have.

 Spec Rankings Explained